 Shop smart

 - If you've got the storage space, buy various school snacks, juice boxes etc in bulk.
-It'll help to save money, give your kids variety, and avoid running out and having to pay for food from the canteen instead. – Rachel
+It'll help to save money, give your kids variety, and you'll avoid running out and having to pay for food from the canteen instead. – Rachel

 - Consider switching to supermarket own-brand products – they often perform just as well as, or even better than, their brand-name counterparts and cost far less. – Alice